johnascott1/Project1Final/grades/Lab 7 Questions.md

 * A String called `name` to store the insect’s name.
 This variable should be protected.
 * An int called `wingCount` to store the number of wings.
 This variable should be protected.
 * A constant static int called `LEG_COUNT` to store the number of legs.
 Set it to 6.
-This variable should be public.
+This constant should be public.

 Add get and set methods for name and wingCount.